-Aetna Better Health's Medical Director is responsible for adverse decisions, including a complete denial or approval of a different medication.
-Using specific, evidence-based PA pharmacy review guidelines, Aetna Better Health's Medical Director may require additional information prior to making a determination as to the medical necessity of the drug requested, such as:
+Aetna Better Health's Pharmacy team and medical directors are responsible for adverse decisions, including a complete denial or approval of a different medication.
+Using specific, evidence-based prior authorization pharmacy review guidelines, Aetna Better Health require additional information prior to deciding as to the medical necessity of the drug requested, such as when:

-- Formulary alternatives that have been tried and failed or cannot be tolerated (i.e., step therapy) - There are no therapeutic alternatives listed on the formulary - There is no clinical evidence that the proposed treatment is contraindicated (i.e., correctly indicated as established by the Federal Drug Administration (FDA) or as accepted by established drug compendia)
+- Formulary alternatives that have been tried and failed or cannot be tolerated (i.e., step therapy). - There are no therapeutic alternatives listed on the formulary. - There is no clinical evidence that the proposed treatment is contraindicated (i.e., correctly indicated as established by the FDA or as accepted by established drug compendia).

 The prescribing provider and member will be appropriately notified of all decisions in accordance with regulatory requirements.
-Prior to making a final decision, our Medical Director may contact the prescriber to discuss the case or consult with a board certified provider from an appropriate specialty area such as a psychiatrist.
-Aetna Better Health will fill prescriptions for a seventy-two (72) hour supply if the member's prescription has not been filled due to a pending PA decision and the drug is prescribed for an "emergency medical condition".
+Prior to making a final decision, our Pharmacy team or Medical Director may contact the prescriber to discuss the case or consult with a board-certified provider from an appropriate specialty area, such as a psychiatrist.

+Aetna Better Health will offer a 72-hour supply if the member's prescription has not been filled due to a pending prior authorization decision and the pharmacist believes that the Member's health would be compromised without the drug.

-Step Therapy
+Step therapy

 The step therapy program requires certain first-line drugs, such as generic drugs or formulary brand drugs, to be prescribed prior to approval of specific second-line drugs.
-Drugs having step therapy are identified on the formulary with "STEP."
-Certain drugs on the Aetna Better Health formulary have quantity limits and are identified on the formulary with "QLL".
+Drugs having step therapy are identified on the formulary with "ST." Certain drugs on the Aetna Better Health formulary have quantity limits and are identified on the formulary with "QL."